SAP-samples/integration-suite-b2b-exercises-basic/exercises/Ex01/1/README.md

 ![image](https://github.com/SAP-samples/integration-suite-b2b-exercises-basic/blob/main/exercises/Ex01/1/assets/1.png)

+**Step 2**: Navigate to Design and select B2B Scenarios.

+**Step 3**: As you want to onboard a new Trading Partner switch to the tab Partner Profiles.

+**Step 4**: Select Create->Trading Partner to create a new Trading Partner.

+**Step 5**: On the following screen, you need to maintain general data for the new trading partner as follows:
+Company Name: TradingPartner-P123456 (with P123456 your userid) Company Short Name: TradingPartnerXX (with P123456 your user id) All the other fields are optional.

+Please save the newly created Trading Partner.

+**Step 7**:
 ## **2. Use Agreement Template to create an agreement**

 With the Agreement, you instantiate the agreement template where you need to fill out the details of the trading partners